jjchurch03/RoboboatTest/ROS2_Imp/README.md

 ## Table of Contents
 - Publisher Node Starting Point: Created a basic publisher node which may be later used to convey images from ZED to Jetson
 - Subscriber Node Starting Point: Created a basic subscriber node which may be later used to recieve messages from ZED
+- ros_ws: for ROS2 to work with ZED commands